proxmox/ceph/ceph/src/seastar/dpdk/doc/guides/prog_guide/cryptodev_lib.rst

 provisioning of hardware and software Crypto poll mode drivers, defining generic APIs which support a number of different Crypto operations.
-The framework currently only supports cipher, authentication, chained cipher/authentication and AEAD symmetric Crypto operations.
+The framework currently only supports cipher, authentication, chained cipher/authentication and AEAD symmetric and asymmetric Crypto operations.

 Design Principles
 -----------------

-The cryptodev library follows the same basic principles as those used in DPDKs Ethernet Device framework.
+The cryptodev library follows the same basic principles as those used in DPDK's Ethernet Device framework.
 The Crypto framework provides a generic Crypto device framework which supports both physical (hardware) and virtual (software) Crypto devices as well as a generic Crypto API which allows Crypto devices to be